K-Zawis/C-Programming/README.md

 # C-Programming

-Following the *C Programming Absolute beginners guide* book to learn C as well as most likely other sources I may find on the internet or other books.
+Following the *C Programming Absolute Beginners Guide* book to learn C as well as most likely other sources I may find on the internet or other books.